okwoli200/Sales-Analysis/README.md

 Using a user-friendly interface, I designed intuitive dashboards that presented the data in a visually appealing and interactive manner.
 These dashboards enabled end-users, including sales managers and other stakeholders, to easily explore and analyze the data, gain valuable insights, and make informed decisions.

-I customized the visualizations based on the specific requirements of the analytical problems we aimed to solve.
+I customized the visualizations based on the specific requirements of the analytical problems I aimed to solve.
 This involved selecting the appropriate chart types, configuring filters and slicers for data segmentation, and creating drill-down capabilities to explore the data at various levels of detail.

 Furthermore, I incorporated interactive features such as tooltips, highlighting, and drill-through actions to enhance the user experience and provide additional context and details when interacting with the visualizations.